How to Fix Apple Maps Not Working Issue on iPhone?

 Disable Location Services in the Privacy Settings of the iPhone

-4. Now launch Apple Maps and check if the app is working normally.
+4. Open Apple Maps and see if it’s working now.

 Open Maps in the iPhone's Location Services